 Use Aurora HDR for free for 14 days.

-In this Skylum article, we break down the components of shutter speed in photography: what it is, how it’s measured, tips, tricks and more.
+What does the shutter speed do?
+In this Skylum article, we break down the components of this amount of time in photography: what it is, how it’s measured, tips, tricks, and more.

 Breaking out of the mold of auto mode and diving into manual mode can be invigorating and exciting for new photographers.
 It can also be a bit confusing — filled with an array of numbers and terms.